nottrobin/robinwinslow.uk/_posts/2013-07-18-magic-kingdom-review.md

 Down and Out is the second book by Cory Doctorow that I've read.
 The first was [Little Brother][wiki-lb].
 I would definitely recommend Little Brother over Down and Out - it is a longer and more mature work, and it succeeds in being a more engaging read.
 This is not entirely surprising as Cory was 5 years and 5 novels more experienced when he wrote Little Brother.

-However, this is probably to be expected as Little Brother was written by a Down and Out is nonetheless a very interesting exploration of a possible future and future technology, and will definitely interest fans of the author.
+Down and Out is nonetheless a very interesting exploration of a possible future and future technology, and will definitely interest fans of the author.
 And it is a very respectable first novel.

 [downpage]: http://craphound.com/down/ "Down and out in the Magic Kingdom new page"
 [corytwitter]: https://twitter.com/doctorow "Cory's twitter profile"